sarahllew/Sephora-Product-Rating/README.md

 ### Data Cleaning & Exploratory Data Analysis (EDA) 📊
 Let's start by tidying and exploring the raw data.
 Our dataset has quite a bit of missing values!
 There is missing data for 14 of the 27 predictors.

 I will examine if there is a pattern of missingness between variables.
-What’s notable in the missing data plot is rating and reviews.
-There is 3.27% of data for the response variable, rating, that is missing, and we can see that this same percent is missing for reviews.
+What’s notable in the missing data plot is `rating` and `reviews`.
+There is 3.27% of data for the response variable, `rating`, that is missing, and we can see that this same percent is missing for `reviews`.

 While 19.3% of the data is missing, 80.7% is present and we can still use that for our EDA process.

 To understand the data further, I conducted visual EDA.
 This included
 - distribution of response variable `rating`
 - variable correlation plot (correlation  matrix of numeric variables to determine relationship)
-- product prices:  I expect that products with lower prices may have a higher rating as they are more affordable.
+- `product prices`:  I expect that products with lower prices may have a higher rating as they are more affordable.
 This is because cheaper products can be perceived to offer good value for the price paid, especially when it performs better than expected for that price point.
 -  box plot: measuring correlation with Sephora Exclusive products and `rating`.
 To view more visualations I conducted, you can take a look at my full report under "Visual Exploratory Data Analysis"